arkq/bluez-alsa/doc/bluealsa.8.rst

 include various optional codecs like AAC, aptX, and other.

-With HFP, **bluealsa** always includes the mandatory CVSD codec and may also include the optional mSBC codec.
+With HFP, **bluealsa** always includes the mandatory CVSD codec and may also include the optional mSBC and LC3-SWB codecs.

 The full list of available optional codecs, which depends on selected compilation options, will be shown with **bluealsa** command-line help message.